Get free quotes for insulation

 Yes, it is definitely worth forking out on home insulation, as long as you can afford the upfront cost.

-• Insulating your loft can cut heat loss by as much as 50%, which could be a saving of £255 a year.
+• Insulating your loft can cut heat loss by as much as 50%, which could save around £130 a year for a semi-detached three-bedroom home.

-• A cavity wall insulation in a three-bedroom, semi-detached house will cost about £1,200, but will save £285 and let you break even in just over four years.
+• Cavity wall insulation in a three-bedroom, semi-detached house will cost about £2,700, but will save £540 and let you break even in just under five years.

 Those are the benefits, but before you crack on with the installation, make sure you’re aware of the common problems with cavity wall insulation.